 Directs cmd.exe to a labeled line in a batch program.
-Within a batch program, goto directs command processing to a line that is identified by a label.
+Within a batch program, this command directs command processing to a line that is identified by a label.
 When the label is found, processing continues starting with the commands that begin on the next line.

 |/?||Displays help at the command prompt.|

-You can use spaces in the Label parameter, but you cannot include other separators (for example, semicolons or equal signs).
+You can use spaces in the label parameter, but you can't include other separators (for example, semicolons (;) or equal signs (=)).

-The Label value that you specify must match a label in the batch program.
+The label value that you specify must match a label in the batch program.
 The label within the batch program must begin with a colon (:).
-If a line begins with a colon, it is treated as a label and any commands on that line are ignored.
-If your batch program does not contain the label that you specify in Label, the batch program stops and displays the following message:
+If a line begins with a colon, it's treated as a label and any commands on that line are ignored.
+If your batch program doesn't contain the label that you specify in the label parameter, then the batch program stops and displays the following message:

 You can use goto with other commands to perform conditional operations.
-For more information about using goto for conditional operations, see the If command reference.
+For more information about using goto for conditional operations, see the if command.

 The following batch program formats a disk in drive A as a system disk.
 If the operation is successful, the goto command directs processing to the :end label: